skip navigation

 WIAA Rules.
 Except as specified below, WIAA high school game rules (not WIAA middle school game rules) will be followed.
 A copy of such rules can be obtained from your boys' or girls' varsity coach or by contacting the National Federation of State High School Associations (www.nfhs.com, then click on "Basketball.")

 Length of Game Periods.
 Each game will consist of four, seven-minute periods with clock stoppages for all time-outs, out of bounds plays, possession arrow changes, free throws and all other times a game clock is normally stopped under official basketball rules.
-While the WIAA is using 18-minute halves at the high school level, we will continue to use the four quarter format.
+While the WIAA is using 18-minute halves at the high school level, we will continue to use the four-quarter format.
 Coaches at the younger grade levels often need the extra breaks to have sufficient time to help and instruct younger players.
 If the WIAA moves to halves for Middle School teams, we will reconsider this.

-For all grade levels, if one team is behind by more than fifteen points after the third period, the fourth period may be played using a running clock.
-If this happens, the running clock will be used for the full fourth period, even if the losing team closes the margin to less than sixteen points at some point during the fourth period.
+For all grade levels, if one team is behind by more than 15 points after the third period, the fourth period may be played using a running clock.
+If this happens, the running clock will be used for the full fourth period, even if the losing team closes the margin to less than 16 points at some point during the fourth period.
 Where the running clock is used in the fourth period, the clock will be stopped only for time-outs taken by one of the teams, substitutions, an injury on the court or for any other reason that the referees decide to call an official's time-out.
-The coach of the losing team has the option of waiving the running clock rule, provided that the meet at that point is running on time or ahead of schedule.
+The coach of the losing team has the option of waiving the running clock rule, provided that the meet is running on time or ahead of schedule.
 The clock operator will ask the head coach of any team losing by sixteen or more points at the end of the third quarter whether they want the clock run.
 The only time that the clock will be run without the consent of the losing team's coach is if the Tournament Director (not the game officials) feels the clock must be run to help get a meet that is running significantly behind back on schedule.

 Time Between Periods.
 There will be a 1-minute break between each period, whether in regulation or in overtime.
 The one exception will be between the second and third periods, where there will be a 3-minute ("half time") break.
-In the interest of remaining on schedule, a 3-minute break allows a coach extra time for strategy discussions and allows the players to use the rest room, without dragging out the running time of the game unnecessarily.
+In the interest of remaining on schedule, a 3-minute break allows a coach extra time for strategy discussions and allows the players to use the rest room, without dragging out the running time of the game.

 Time Between Games.
 Each team will have 10 minutes to warm up before its first game of the day.
 After that, at the conclusion of each game, the two teams playing the next game can access the court immediately to begin warm-ups and the clock operator will set the clock at 7 minutes and start it running.
 Within 2 minutes, coaches and players from the teams playing the previous game must fully exit the bench area so that, at the 5 minute mark, both teams playing the next game will be able to have complete access to their bench.
 The next game begins after the 7 minute intermission, even if that means commencing the game before its scheduled start.
 In those cases where the meet is behind schedule, the clock operator will run off only 5 minutes between games and the referee will encourage the players and coaches from the previous game to exit the court immediately.